|

 Children playing with the band and the Silverleaf Gospel Singers.
 Photographs by Stephen Baird

-Jamaica Plain Open Studios, Jamiaca Plain Arts Council, PO Box 300222, Jamaoica Plain , MA 02130-0030 Telephone: 617-524-3816, Email coordinator@jpopenstudios.com, http://www.jpopenstudios.com/ held late in September througout all of Jamaica Plain.
-Over 150 artists open their studios in homes, barns and lofts or share their art work in group shows at area churches, resaurants and buisnesses.
-Juried show opening at Forest Hills Chapel on Friday.
-See web site for map and details.
+Jamaica Plain Open Studios, Jamiaca Plain Arts Council, PO Box 300222, Jamaoica Plain , MA 02130-0030 Telephone: 617-855-5767, Email coordinator@jpopenstudios.com, http://www.jpopenstudios.com/ held late in September througout all of Jamaica Plain.
+Over 150 artists open their studios in homes, barns and lofts or share their art work in group shows at area churches, resaurants and buisnesses plus a juried show.
+See web site for artists directory, map and more details.
+Jamaica Plain Open Studios was founded by community art-activist Penny Pimentel and a group of Jamaica Plain visual artists who managed the event for the first five years.
+Under their leadership, JPOS grew to include over 200 artists and many JP non-profit arts institutions.
+A dedicated group of vounteer artists, community members, board of directors has continued to nurture and produce this community wide cultural event.

 Click on images for larger versions.
 Photographs by Stephen Baird